 COMIRB provides a step-by-step guide for new investigators on COMIRB's policies, procedures, and submission guidelines.

-COMIRB accepts 5 types of inital submissions for review:
+COMIRB accepts 5 types of initial submissions for review:

 - Non-human subject research determination